hboetes/sshd_blacklist/README.md

   systemctl enable sshd_blacklist.service
 ```

-And with a bit of luck we can see the first brutes being blocked:
+And with a bit of luck we can see the first brutes being blocked, with `dmesg -Tw`
+or if you have ulogd:
 ```
   tail -n 1000 -F /var/log/ulogd/ulogd_syslogemu.log | grep sshd_blacklist
 ```